bcgov/platform-developer-docs/src/docs/database-and-api-management/database-backup-best-practices.md

 You can read more in the official [documentation on CrunchyDB backup and restore functions](https://access.crunchydata.com/documentation/postgres-operator/4.1.2/overview/backup-restore-overview/).
 You'll also want to check out the [documentation on the PGO Scheduler](https://access.crunchydata.com/documentation/postgres-operator/4.1.2/overview/scheduler-overview/).
 The scheduler is used to automate the backup and restoration processes.

 The backup features of the CrunchyDB operator are powerful, but they still require that you set up a lot of your own automation.
-You'll be able to find some help on the #crunchydb channel on RocketChat.
+You'll be able to find some help on the [OpenShift-howto-crunchydb channel on MS Teams](https://teams.microsoft.com/l/channel/19%3Afa8530fbc1c346e1aed2e185f19b8b25%40thread.tacv2/OpenShift-howto-crunchydb?groupId=a80418da-c27b-406e-89ab-7695b61924d8&tenantId=6fdb5200-3d0d-4a8a-b036-d3685e359adc).
 You can also take a look at the [backup-container](https://github.com/BCDevOps/backup-container).
 It contains scripts for automating the exact kinds of tasks you'll need to automate here, and can be used as a template.

 The recovery plan questions at a glance: